 - Wheel profile trace

-Track IQ have developed an advanced triggering method that allows the system to precisely capture the image of target while keeping power consumption to minimum.
+WCS have developed an advanced triggering method that allows the system to precisely capture the image of target while keeping power consumption to minimum.

 The system consists of Image Capture Units (ICU), set up in such a way that the entire profile of the wheel head is captured.
 The ICUs use a high shutter speed rate controlled by high speed strobe lighting.
 The cameras and strobe lights are synchronized and triggered by digital packets, which means that the images are never misaligned.